-Many of AADP’s registration drives come from referrals in the community and some are referred to us by a patient and/or a family member.
-If you have an idea of where to host a marrow registration drive, please let us know and we can follow up.
-If you don’t have the ability to actually host the drive, we can follow through for you.
+AADP isn’t currently hosting drive events, but we can still help you.
+We have 31 years of experience organizing and managing marrow and stem cell registration events around the country.
+AADP’s past registration events came from referrals in the community, patients, and/or a family member.
+If you have an idea of where to host a registration event, please let us know, and we can refer you to someone who can help.
+If you can’t host the drive, we can follow through for you.

 …but if you’d like to help host a drive, here are some steps to consider:

 How to begin planning for a Donor Drive

 Select a venue that has a lot of visibility or people within your target audience: